robsmi-msfte/AVDBlueprint/README.md

-# Instructions for customizing Azure Windows Virtual Desktop to your environment, utilizing Azure Blueprints
+# Instructions for customizing Azure Virtual Desktop to your environment, utilizing Azure Blueprints

 [Azure Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) provide a structured approach to standing up new environments, while adhering to environment requirements.
-Microsoft has created a set of Windows Virtual Desktop (WVD) Blueprint objects that help automate the creation of an entire environment, ready to run.
+Microsoft has created a set of Azure Virtual Desktop (AVD) Blueprint objects that help automate the creation of an entire environment, ready to run.
 Azure Blueprints utilize ["artifacts"](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview#blueprint-definition), such as:

 * Role Assignments